Nganha25/prefinal/README.md

 <h2>3.
 Summarize the presentation</h2>
-<p>In conclusion, 5 different charts above have filtered out the best players in positions that match the conditions we offer.
-Thereby, it is possible to predict which player in which position is best.
-Furthermore, it will help the team make the correct choice of members to participate in the competition to get the best results. </p>
+<p>In conclusion, 3 different charts above have filtered out the above data, we know the current status of spam sending in the UK, and we use a Logistic Regression to be able to predict which emails sent in the future are good and which are spam.</p>
 </body>
 </html>